Please rotate your device

 If your child has been abducted, or you are concerned that your child will be abducted it is essential that immediate steps are taken to prevent the abduction, or alternatively to return the child to the jurisdiction.
 Any delay may prevent or significantly delay the return of the child.
 As this is a complex area of law, specialist advice should be sought from a solicitor immediately.

-If you have any concerns about child abduction please contact us immediately for a free initial consultation on 023 8071 3060
+If you have any concerns about child abduction please contact us immediately on 023 8071 3060

 If you are planning to move abroad with your children to live permanently you must ensure that you have the consent of the other parent who has parental responsibility.
 If you do not have their consent then an order for leave to remove the children from the jurisdiction of England & Wales should be sought from the court to ensure that you are not committing an offence of child abduction.